-Note: Some early units have air temperature probes with jack connectors at the probe panel and should be disconnected there.
-For these units you must order kit number 6600-0241-850 to replace the probe and wire harness.
+Note: Some early units have temperature probes with jack connectors at the probe panel and should be disconnected there.

-4. Feed the probe cable through the hole in the back wall and remove the front of the probe housing.
-5. Remove the 4 screws in the break plate and remove the plate.
-6. To replace humidity sensor, pull it back out of the probe housing.
+4. Remove the 4 screws in the break plate and remove the plate.
+5. To replace humidity sensor, pull it back out of the probe housing.
 Slide the wires out of the cylindrical spacer.
 Place the O-ring over the tip of the new sensor, and gently push it back into the housing using the cylindrical spacer until the O-ring seats.
 The sensor tip should be visible, but not up against its guard.
 Check to ensure that the O-ring did not roll over the sensor flange during insertion.

-Note: Perform the Humidity Calibration after replacing the humidity sensor.
+Note: Always perform Humidifier Calibration after replacing the humidifier sensor.